 It is also possible to specify a port number with the signal endpoints: this will advertise an IP address and a port number, and accept new subflows on this additional address and port.
 This was also called the ndiffports technique.
 When used with the allow_join_initial_addr_port sysctl set to 0, this can be useful for servers deployed behind a load balancer.

 The IP address is an IPv4 or IPv6 address.
 The endpoints are netns-aware.
+The current endpoints can be seen using:

 Example